24 Intelligence, Learning, and Schools

 What constitutes intelligence?

 The question of what constitutes human intelligence is one of the oldest inquiries in psychology.
 When we talk about intelligence we typically mean intellectual ability.
 This broadly encompasses the ability to learn, remember and use new information, to solve problems and to adapt to novel situations.
-An early scholar of intelligence, Charles Spearman, proposed the idea that intelligence was one thing, a ” general factor ” sometimes known as simply “ .”
+An early scholar of intelligence, Charles Spearman, proposed the idea that intelligence was one thing, a ” general factor ” sometimes known as simply “ g .”
 He based this conclusion on the observation that people who perform well in one intellectual area such as verbal ability also tend to perform well in other areas such as, logic and reasoning (Spearman, 1904).

 A contemporary of Spearman’s named Francis Galton—himself a cousin of Charles Darwin– was among those who pioneered psychological measurement (Hunt, 2009).
 For three pence Galton would measure various physical characteristics such as grip strength but also some psychological attributes such as the ability to judge distance or discriminate between colors.
 This is an example of one of the earliest systematic measures of individual ability.
 Galton was particularly interested in intelligence, which he thought was heritable in much the same way that height and eye color are.
 He conceived of several rudimentary methods for assessing whether his hypothesis was true.
 For example, he carefully tracked the family tree of the top-scoring Cambridge students over the previous 40 years.
 Although he found specific families disproportionately produced top scholars, intellectual achievement could still be the product of economic status, family culture or other non-genetic factors.
 Galton was also, possibly, the first to popularize the idea that the heritability of psychological traits could be studied by looking at identical and fraternal twins.
 Although his methods were crude by modern standards, Galton established intelligence as a variable that could be measured (Hunt, 2009).
 (57)